 Holmes blames flaws in the judicial system itself for 'disillusionment' amongst the police force leading to 'noble cause' corruption: a widespread perception of magistrates being too 'soft' on criminals can lead to an 'if you can't beat 'em, join 'em' attitude among officers.

 Holmes also states that 'greater dialogue' is needed between the police and the judiciary to align their attitudes more closely and reduce the possibility of disillusionment leading to corruption - this can be done through direct interaction in workshops and seminars.
 Any attempt to change the processes of a law enforcement body should also examine the processes of its colleagues.

 Example: How Commissions of Enquiry can have other benefits in making the corruption a more public topic of discussion, even when the outcomes are not robust, in countries where the rule of law is weak, such as Uganda.
-Read more factors such as the self-interest of donors, the moral hazard inherent in aid and the illegitimacy of conditionality; all of which contribute to the weak enforcement of governance-related conditionalities.
-This in turn causes aid-recipient countries such as Uganda to do only the minimum necessary to keep up appearances in implementing governance reforms.
-National anti-corruption is further hindered by the government tendency to undermine anti-corruption by selective or non-enforcement of the law, the rationale being to insulate the patronage networks that form the basis of its political support from being dismantled by the prosecution of key patrons involved in corruption.
-Ad hoc commissions of inquiry chaired by judges, which facilitate a highly publicised inquisitorial truth-finding process, therefore emerge as the ideal way of tackling corruption because they facilitate -a trial in which no-one is sent to jail. ...
+Read more and the illegitimacy of conditionality; all of which contribute to the weak enforcement of governance-related conditionalities.
+This in turn causes aidrecipient countries such as Uganda to do only the minimum necessary to keep up appearances in implementing governance reforms.

 The anti-corruption specialist Monica Kirya (2011) writes that Commissions may not root out the problems but may nonetheless play a useful function.
-She concludes that 'The findings suggest that the global anti-corruption framework signified by the good governance agenda is hindered by various
+She concludes that 'The findings suggest that the global anti-corruption framework signified by the good governance agenda is hindered by various factors such as the self-interest of donors, the moral hazard inherent in aid